bucksers/AECTech-Hackathon-Apartment-Finder/README.md

 3. run `npm run dev` to run the application

 ## To Set Up the Back-End
 The back-end portion of VibeScout uses Flask, a lightweight Python framework, along with Flask-CORS to handle cross-origin resource sharing.
+First open up a new terminal in the parent directory of the `aechackathon2024` folder.
 To set up and run the Flask server:

 ### 1. Install Python and Virtual Environment